Bedford Blues: The Mobbs Memorial Match

 The Mobbs Memorial Match is held annually in memory of Edgar Mobbs, an England international who was killed in the First World War.
 Mobbs played for Northampton and was educated at Bedford Modern School.
 Between 2008 and 2011 the match was played at Goldington Road between Bedford Blues and the Barbarians.
-Since 2012 it has been played alternately at Goldington Road and the Northampton Saints ground at Franklin's Gardens, with the host club facing the British Army team.
+From 2012 to April 2023 it was played alternately at Goldington Road and the Northampton Saints ground at Franklin's Gardens, with the host club facing the British Army team.
+From 2024 the match will be played as a preseason game between Bedford and Northampton.